victorcana/PANAS/README.md

 ## Prerequisites
-A number of external programs are requiered to be in global directory and can be accessible from any working directory.
+Various external programs are required to be in the global directory and accesible from any working directory.
-  1. PAML, available from http://abacus.gene.ucl.ac.uk/software/paml.html  (used version 4.9j).
-[Click to doawnload](http://abacus.gene.ucl.ac.uk/software/paml4.9j.tgz).
+  1. PAML, available at http://abacus.gene.ucl.ac.uk/software/paml.html  (version 4.9j is used).
+[Click to download](http://abacus.gene.ucl.ac.uk/software/paml4.9j.tgz).
-  2. ParaAT, available from https://github.com/wonaya/ParaAT (used version 2.0).
-[Click to doawnload](https://github.com/wonaya/ParaAT/archive/refs/heads/master.zip).
+  2. ParaAT, available at https://github.com/wonaya/ParaAT (version 2.0 is used).
+[Click to download](https://github.com/wonaya/ParaAT/archive/refs/heads/master.zip).
-      ParaAT requiere have at least one of the following sequence aligner clustalw2, t_coffee, mafft or     muscle.
+      ParaAT requires having at least one of the following sequence aligners clustalw2, t_coffee, mafft or     muscle.
 Some of them can be installed from Linux command line.
 Example:
 ```
 -bash-4.4$ sudo apt-get install mafft
 ```
-So program can be accessible from any working directory add is in your PATH variable.
-In bash can add in ~/.bash_profile using of following commands:
+To make the program accessible from any working directory, add it to your PATH variable.
+In bash you can add ~/.bash_profile using the following commands:

 ```
 -bash-4.4$ nano ~/.bash_profile
 ```